jun2xrama/one-rent-coding-challenge/README.md

 $ npm install && cd client && npm install

 ## To run Development mode (slower due to caching):
-$ npm run start
+$ npm run start (make sure your in the project root directory)

 ## To run Production mode:
-$ npm run start-production
+$ npm run start-production (make sure your in the project root directory)

+Open http://localhost:3001/ in the browser.